CharlesLenk/wire-shelf-hooks/README.md

 ## Dimensions

-With the default settings, the hook has a 20mm interior radius, 30mm exterior radius, and a width of 5mm.
+With the default settings, the hook has a 20mm interior radius, 30mm exterior radius, a width of 5mm, and will clip to a 6.5mm rod.

 These values and more can be edited directly in `hook.scad`, or by setting additional parameters in the included export script.